static-frame/static-frame/doc/source/intro.rst

 About StaticFrame
 *******************

-The StaticFrame library consists of the Series and Frame, immutable data structures for one- and two-dimensional calculations with self-aligning, labelled axes.
-StaticFrame offers an alternative to Pandas.
-While many interfaces for data extraction and manipulation are similar to Pandas, StaticFrame deviates from Pandas in many ways: all data is immutable, and all indices must be unique; all vector processing uses NumPy, and the full range of NumPy data types is preserved; the implementation is concise and lightweight; consistent naming and interfaces are used throughout; and flexible approaches to iteration and function application, with built-in options for parallelization, are provided.

 .. admonition:: Alpha Release
     :class: Warning

-    The current release of StaticFrame is an alpha release, meaning that interfaces may change, functionality may be incomplete, and there may be significant flaws.
+    Prior to the 1.0 release, interfaces may change.
 Please assist in development by reporting any bugs or request any missing features.

     https://github.com/InvestmentSystems/static-frame/issues